-If you’ve found your way here, then we have something in common: we both love science fiction and fantasy.
+If you’ve found your way here, then we have something in common: we both love science fiction and fantasy and romance.
 If you can never get enough of the stuff, then we really have something in common.

 I teach writing and public speaking at the University of California, Berkeley, where I received a doctorate in rhetoric with an emphasis in folklore.
 As much as I enjoy teaching, I enjoy writing even more.
 I wrote my first science fiction novel in 1986 (an oddly heartfelt story about alien rats), and I’ve been writing ever since.

 Now that you’re here, won’t you lean back, put up your feet, and stay awhile?
-The chairs are comfy, and my latest novel, Bead's Pickle, is right there on the shelf.
+The chairs are comfy, and there’s an excerpt from my latest romantic science fiction novel, Beneath the Skin, on the shelf.

 The ten great families of the “solaratti” hold such influence that even the galactic government hesitates to act openly against them, a power that has gained them unimaginable riches and allowed them to shape the fate of worlds.

 Aleta Graham is a healer and empath, abilities that make her a useful pawn for the ruthless Dagarro family, who have addicted her to the drug known as Sand in order to keep her submissive.
 But Aleta is determined to overcome the influence of the drug, and make a desperate bid for freedom — even knowing that the penalty for disloyalty to the family is death.

 Riven is a shapechanger, a computer genius, a spy sent by the government to destroy the power of the Dagarro.
 His ability to take on multiple identities allows him to infiltrate to the heart of their stronghold.
 But his rapidly growing feelings for Aleta, and hers for him, become a threat to his mission and put them both into deadly danger.